 When you're shopping for a laptop computer, it's important to remember that it's more than just the size that counts.
-These compact, portable companions can pack a serious punch to match all but the most powerful desktop computers, if you have the budget for it.
-And you know what to look for.
-That's where we come in.
+These compact, portable companions can pack a serious punch to match all but the most powerful desktop computers, if you have the budget for it, or lower-priced models can just be a convenient everyday mobile workhorse.
+Finding the right model to suit your needs and price range isn't easy, which is where we come in.

 Want to know how we get our review results?
 Check out how we test computers.
 How reliable are laptops?
 See our laptop reliability survey results.

 Why buy a laptop?